Wednesday, September 16

 End points assessed were anthropometric, metabolic, reproductive, and psychological outcomes, including BMI.
 They compared lifestyle modification plus metformin with lifestyle modification plus placebo.
 They also compared metformin alone with lifestyle modification plus placebo.

-"We found that adding metformin (1.5 to 2 g daily) to lifestyle modification resulted in a 0.73-kg/m2 lower BMI after 6 months [= .0005] compared with lifestyle modification alone," report Dr Naderpoor and colleagues.
+"We found that adding metformin (1.5 to 2 g daily) to lifestyle modification resulted in a 0.73-kg/m2 lower BMI after 6 months [P = .0005] compared with lifestyle modification alone," report Dr Naderpoor and colleagues.

 In addition, the combination of metformin and lifestyle modification was associated with lower subcutaneous adipose tissue (mean difference, -92.49 cm2 ; P = .01) and an increased number of menstrual cycles (mean difference, 1.06; P = .006) after 6 months of therapy compared with lifestyle modification alone, with persistent effects on menstruation at 12 months.